lrbell17/EoS_Solver/README.md

 The rest have 4 Columns: Central Energy Density (g/cc) | Pressure (dynes/cm^2) | Enthalpy | Baryon Density (1/cm^3), which are not compatible with **tovsolver_k2_v2.py**.

-These EoS's can thus be entered into **unit_conversion.py** to output an array with the correct format and units.
+Thus, **unit_conversion.py** takes in an EoS (as described above) as an input and outputs an array with the correct format and units.